Bangladesh says AstraZeneca shot supplies may resume soon, including from India

-DHAKA, July 6 (Reuters) - Bangladesh could receive 1 million doses of AstraZeneca (AZN.L) COVID-19 vaccine from the WHO-backed COVAX facility this month, and the Serum Institute of India could resume supplies from August, its health minister said on Tuesday.
+DHAKA (Reuters) - Bangladesh could receive 1 million doses of AstraZeneca COVID-19 vaccine from the WHO-backed COVAX facility this month, and the Serum Institute of India could resume supplies from August, its health minister said on Tuesday.

 “We may receive 1 million doses from COVAX this month,” Zahid Maleque told reporters, without elaborating if they would be produced by the Serum Institute (SII).